 He begins by presenting to the viewers the backstory to his own adventures–how dwarf Thror became king of Erebor, but Smaug the dragon drove the dwarves from Erebor while elves just stood by watching–and in doing so, establishes his perspective as the governing point of view for the account to follow.
 So, when the viewers are transported back to a point sixty year earlier to see Bilbo involved in his adventures, they have already been conditioned to see it all through Bilbo’s point of view.

 Moving forward, director Peter Jackson does a laudable job of feeding the events of the story line to the viewers through Bilbo’s point of view.
-Back in the Oct 4/2012 post, it was pointed out that having an audience follow a given character for a significant stretch of a narrative contributes toward the audience adopting the point of view of that character, and this is what happens with the viewers and Bilbo.
+Back in a previous post, it was pointed out that having an audience follow a given character for a significant stretch of a narrative contributes toward the audience adopting the point of view of that character, and this is what happens with the viewers and Bilbo.
 They are with him: as he is alone in his house; as he encounters dwarf after dwarf at his door; as he scurries around trying to keep them from wrecking his place; as he faces, and declines, an invitation to join the dwarves in their efforts to wrest their home from the dragon; and as he changes his mind and heads off to join them.
 Through nearly twenty-five minutes of screen time, the camera is always in the vicinity of Bilbo, a spatial-plane move contributing toward maintaining his point of view as the governing point of view of the story.

 To this point, Jackson’s point-of-view crafting has been flawless in maintaining Bilbo as the point-of-view character.
 However, at about the 41:00 mark, he makes a slip.
 Here, the camera follows Bilbo as he gathers together provisions for the trip and starts out after the band of dwarves.
 If Jackson were to keep the camera on Bilbo all the way up to the point when he sights the band ahead of him, Bilbo’s point of view would continue to govern.
 But Jackson doesn’t do that.
 Rather, he shifts the camera to the band traveling on the road, capturing Bilbo as he comes up behind them.
 This, of course, depicts Bilbo’s joining the band from the band’s point of view, the first time in the movie a point of view other than Bilbo’s is utilized.